cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 ## Thanks for reading!

-The next chapter is about adding static type checking to your project.
+The next chapter is about adding type annotations and static type checking to your project.
 It will be published on January 22, 2020.

 {{< figure src="/images/hypermodern-python-03/train.jpg" class="centered" >}}
 <!--